Accelerated Second Degree (ASD) Nursing Program

 The Accelerated Second Degree (ASD) program is designed for students with a previous bachelor's degree who do not yet have a Registered Nurse (RN) license.
 The ASD program is a concentrated sixteen-month program of study that will prepare you to meet the healthcare needs of a diverse society.

 NEW PROGRAM: The ASD to MSN program allows students to complete the ASD program and have early assurance admission to the Accelerated MSN (Family Nurse Practitioner) program.
 Please see the Program tab below for further information.

 Students interested in applying to the Accelerated Second Degree program are encouraged to attend an information session to get the latest details regarding the application process prior to applying.
 The information meeting schedule is available for download below.

 Admission to the ASD Program is selective and competitive.
-Up to 40 students are admitted once per year, and cohorts begin in the fall semester only.
+Up to 40 students are admitted twice per year.

 |In order to be considered for admission, you must have met the following requirements:|